qusers/qgui/README.md

 Finally you will have to replace UNK with LIG.
 Now you finally have a clean file you can work with.

-Next step is to go ahead and fire-up **Q-gui** from a terminal with your brand new alias:
+Next step is to go ahead and fire-up **Qgui** from a terminal with your brand new alias:

 ```bash